-- The SBERGs give advice in a developing fault situation, for which the normal operating instructions are not valid.
+The SBERGs give advice in a developing fault situation, for which the normal operating instructions are not valid.
 This advice focuses on the symptoms of the fault rather than on specific failures in any one plant system.
-The SBERGs supply guidance on the most appropriate actions which would be needed to preserve and reinforce the critical safety functions, such as reactor cooling. - The SAGs advise on the management of the reactor after a severe fault.
-They focus on actions to establish the critical safety functions and to minimise the release of radioactivity from the core and plant.
+The SBERGs supply guidance on the most appropriate actions which would be needed to preserve and reinforce the critical safety functions, such as reactor cooling.